 - a.
 A husband who was respecting his wife a lot. - b.
 A domineering husband who treated his wife as a possession. - c.
-A weak husband who was controlled by his wife. - d.
-All false d.
-She was mentally sick.
+A weak husband who was controlled by his wife.d.
+All false

 15. The duke was exasperated with his wife while she was alive because: